 Some of the other animals found here are elephants, swamp deer, blackbuck, gharials and marsh-muggers.
 The exotic Gangetic dolphin is also sometimes seen along the surface of the Karnali.
 Birds found here include endangered species like the Bengal florican, lesser florican, silver-eared mesia and the sarus crane.

-The park offers opportunities for fishing at the Karnali and Babai rivers.
-The best time to visit is autumn, winter and early summer when the weather is warm and dry. but not too hot.
-Bardiya can be reached by road via Nepalgunj or by flight to Nepalgunj from where the park is only a two hour drive away.
+The park offers opportunities for sport fishing at the Karnali and Babai rivers.
+The best time to visit is autumn, winter and early summer when the weather is warm and dry, but not too hot.
+Activities in the park include elephant rides, jeep safari, rafting, sport fishing and bird watching accompanied by a naturalist.

-More than a dozen safari lodges in Bardiya provide excellent accommodations and facilities for guests to enjoy wildlife activities.
+There are more than a dozen safari lodges in Bardiya that provide excellent accommodations and facilities for guests to enjoy wildlife activities.
 The Park headquarters in Thakurdwara is approximately an hour's drive away from the Nepalgunj-Surkhet road.
-Activities in the park include elephant rides, jeep safari, rafting, sport fishing and bird watching accompanied by a naturalist.
+Bardiya can also be reached by road, passing through Nepalgunj from where the national park is only a two hour drive away.